 The traces of hydrocarbons generated in the reforming are withdrawn from the gas stream using a PSA system.
-The typical working conditions for PSA systems are low temperature (25 °C) and moderate pressure (4.5 bar) so that there is adsorption of the different components on the bed [45].
+The typical working conditions for PSA systems are low temperature ( $25^{\circ}$ C) and moderate pressure (4.5 bar) so that there is adsorption of the different components on the bed [45].
 Typically a bed of silica gel is the most appropriate for the removal of hydrocarbons.
 We assume that the PSA retains any hydrocarbon left in the gas stream.
 Thus, we assume that the removal efficiency is 1 for hydrocarbons and nitrogen if present.
+Because of the low temperature, more water condenses in HX1 and it is discharged as seen in Figure 5.

+Hydrogen Production/Composition Adjustment

-Due to the low temperature, more water condenses in HX1 and it is discharged as seen in Figure 5 3.4.-Hydrogen production / Composition adjustment Once the main contaminants are eliminated, the ratio between CO and $H_2$ may need to be adjusted so that the feed to the reactor is appropriate for the optimal production of methanol.
+Once the main contaminants are eliminated, the ratio between CO and $H_2$ may need to be adjusted so that the feed to the reactor is appropriate for the optimal production of methanol.
 In order to perform such adjustment, three alternatives are presented as seen in Figure 6.
 The first one is the use of water shift to reduce the amount of CO by producing more $H_2$ .
 The second is a bypass.
-Finally, a hybrid membrane / PSA system with a bed of Zeolite 13X to remove the excess of hydrogen.
-It is possible that this surplus of hydrogen is sold to increase the profitability of the process [31, 46, 47].
-Water Gas Shift.: The reaction taking place in the water shift reactor is widely known:
+Finally, a hybrid membrane/PSA system with a bed of Zeolite 13× to remove the excess of hydrogen.
+It is possible to sell this surplus of hydrogen to increase the profitability of the process [31, 46, 47].

+Water Gas Shift

+The reaction taking place in the water shift reactor is widely known:

+$$CO + H_2O \leftrightarrow CO_2 + H_2$$ (4)

-$$CO+H_2O \quad \longleftrightarrow CO_2 + H_2 \tag{4}$$ The conversion is calculated using the model developed from the experimental data by Choi et al. [48] as function of the molar ratio of water to CO (H2O to CO) and the operating temperature.
-Eq.(5) was proposed by Martin and Grossman [49] to model the conversion in the reactor.
+The conversion is calculated using the model developed from the experimental data by Choi and Stenger [48] as function of the molar ratio of water to CO (H2O to CO) and the operating temperature.
+Equation 5 was proposed by Martín and Grossman [49] to model the conversion in the reactor.
 The optimization determines the addition of water as well as the temperature and the conversion of the reaction.
+The model for the reactor is as follows:

+CO\shift\conv

-The model for the reactor is as follows: $$CO\shift\conv = \frac{\left(0.0044 \cdot T(HX8, Reactor1) + 0.0924\right) \cdot H2OtoCO}{\left(H2OtoCO + \frac{46815}{T(HX8, Reactor1)^2}\right)};$$ (5) Thus, the products of the reactor are calculated as function of the conversion in the reactor and the stoichiometry given by eq.
-(4).
-The energy involved in the reaction is given by the heat of reaction and the conversion reached in the reactor.
+$$=\frac{\left(0.0044 \cdot T(HX8, Reactor1)+0.0924\right) \cdot H2OtoCO}{\left(H2OtoCO + \frac{46815}{T(HX8, Reactor1)^2}\right)};$$ (5)

+Thus, the products of the reactor are calculated as function of the conversion in the reactor and the stoichiometry given by Eq.
+4. The energy involved in the reaction is given by the heat of reaction and the conversion reached in the reactor.
+In case this system is devoted to the production of hydrogen, a membrane reactor would be used as presented in Ref.
+49, where the $H_2$ diffuses through the membrane and the rest of the gases exit the reactor on another stream.